dfinity/motoko-core/STYLEGUIDE.md

 * Here is a list of common data structure operations and suggested names that ought to be consistent across containers:

-  - `empty`: create a new empty data structure value
+  - `empty`: return a new, empty instance

   - `contains`: test membership